GamesCreed

 Sherlock Holmes Chapter One is a fun game, but there is a lot of work for improvement.

-Detective games are tricky.
-They need to be challenging enough to offer satisfaction and reward players for being clever for noticing minutia and connecting the dots.
-But, at the same time, they need to be coherent and not excessively convoluted as to make players frustrated with their lack of progress.
 Somehow, Sherlock Holmes Chapter One manages to be both at the same time and gives us a mediocre rendition of fiction’s best detective, yeah, suck on that, Batman.
 Is this game worth your while?
 Does it capture the essence of what a Sherlock Holmes adventure should be?
 Is it a competent detective game?
 Not really, but there is still a lot to talk about this mystery-driven game.

 The premise is quite simple.
 You control a young version of Sherlock Holmes, who must return to his hometown after the mysterious assassination of his mother.
-Now there is a mystery to be solved and there are emotional and personal stakes on the line.
-That should be enough to carry the narrative forward but, if that were the case, Clue would be a much better board game than it is.
+Now there is a mystery to be solved, and there are emotional and personal stakes on the line.
+That should be enough to carry the narrative forward, but if that were the case, Clue would be a much better board game than it is.

 This is a sort of soft reboot/prequel game for the series, as many core gameplay elements of mystery-solving are still present from previous entries, but the main difference lies in the fact that the world is now open.
 The sheer sense of scale and the faithful recreation of era-appropriate architecture and details would resemble the likes of Assassin’s Creed.